webLIPPLUME/website/pages/Seminaire.md

 Our seminars are usually on Thursdays.
 Some of them are shared with the [LIMD][] team of the [LAMA][] laboratory, and are located in Chambéry.
 About once a month, the seminar is held as a meeting of the [Choco][] ANR project.

 ###  Next Events

- * **Thursday 12 Nov.,** 2 pm, room B2:
-Maciej Bendkowski and Katarzyna Grygiel
-(Jagellonian University, Krakow, Poland)

-  Lambda terms and their combinatorial representations

-In most combinatorial models of lambda terms it is not difficult to specify recurrence formulas that allow us to determine the number of lambda terms of a given size.
-However, applying them is highly inefficient and, moreover, it is a non-trivial task to derive the asymptotic growth of the studied sequences since the related generating functions are expressed in the form of infinitely nested radicals.

-During the talk, we will present several models of lambda terms, as well as different attempts to solve the enumeration problem.
-Among others, we will discuss the model based on de Bruijn indices, which turns out to be closely related to two families of binary trees: black-white trees and zigzag-free ones.
-Moreover, we will show that in such a model strongly normalizing terms are of density 0 among all lambda terms.

  * **Thursday 19 Nov.,** room TBA:
 Denis Kuperberg (TUM Munich)